Please see below for important updates on Coronavirus (COVID-19) and its impact to employers.

 The U.S. Senate is currently working on a third COVID response bill that would provide assistance to small businesses, individual taxpayers, and severely stressed sectors of the U.S. economy.

 While the proposal is still in development, lawmakers have indicated that the initial plan would appropriate $300 billion in small business interruption loans.
 Employers with 500 or less employees could be eligible, and the loans would cover six weeks of payroll for employees.
+Further, the possibility of obtaining key person life insurance or other loans of this kind can be discussed.
+If loans such as these can be procured by business owners or important personals in the business, they could possibly ensure the survival of the firm even if they are unable to continue being active.

 The proposal would also provide secured loans to the airline industry and other critical sectors of the economy that are experiencing severe financial distress due to COVID.
 Additionally, lawmakers are weighing direct payments to individual taxpayers based on income level and family size.